-- (d) the expected date for the RSE licensee to again meet the ORFR target amount. - 19.
+- (a) how the shortfall has arisen; - (b) the amounts that apply in relation to each RSE; - (c) how the RSE licensee will replenish the ORFR financial resources, including the source of funding; and - (d) the expected date for the RSE licensee to again meet the ORFR target amount. - 19.
 An RSE licensee's replenishment plan must be approved by the Board prior to implementation. - 20.
 APRA may require an RSE licensee to revise its replenishment plan if APRA considers that the plan does not comply with the RSE licensee's duties and obligations.